rayanimanzi/deploy_agent_rayanimanzi/README.md

 The purpose of the project is to automatically generate the complete structure required for a Student Attendance Tracker application while applying Infrastructure as Code (IaC) principles.

 The script minimizes manual setup and ensures all deployments follow the same consistent structure.
+You can watch my video explaing the project here:

 ---